Besant Nagar: Educational institutions

-The Besant Theosophical High School, The School KFI, St. John's English School & Junior College, Olcott Memorial Schoola and Arignar Anna Government High School are some of the other schools in Besant Nagar.
+The Besant Theosophical High School, The School KFI, St. John's English School & Junior College, Olcott Memorial School and Arignar Anna Government High School are some of the other schools in Besant Nagar.

 The Besant Theosophical High School founded in 1934, is the oldest unit of the Kalakshetra Foundation.
 It's affiliated with the State Board syllabus and offers education primarily in Tamil, with the option of English.

 Olcott Memorial High School (OMHS) is named after its founder Colonel Henry Steel Olcott who founded the school in 1894.
 The Panchama Free School as it was then called, it was founded to provide schooling access to the children of the fifth caste who were denied access to the regular schools.

 The School, KFI has been functioning on leased premises of The Theosophical Society since 1979.
 The school will shift to a new location and continue its valuable educational work with the help and support of parents, alumni and well-wishers of the school.
-The new residential Krishnamurti school, Pathashaala, near Chennai commenced in August, 2010.
+The new residential Krishnamurti school, Pathashaala, near Chennai commenced in August 2010.

+Shiv Nadar School, Chennai has also come up in Besant Nagar- it has commenced its academic journey from June 2023 onwards to children from Nursery to Grade 4 for now.
+Shiv Nadar Foundation has announced the launch of a K-12 (from kindergarten to 12th grade) school chain in Chennai- Shiv Nadar School.
+The academic session for Nursery to Grade 4 will begin from June 2023 onwards.
+Around 150 students will be enrolled in the first year of operations, the school plans on increasing admissions every year.

+The school campus spans across 14-acres of land in the Damodar Gardens located near the Elliot's beach.
+The school will have separate block for the junior, middle, and senior school students.
+The students will be able to avail facilities like state-of-the-art science lab, play area, multi-purpose indoor sports complex, sports field for athletics a dining hall, an auditorium, a swimming pool and a playground among others.
+The entire campus will be ready by 2024.

 Arignar Anna Govt Higher Secondary School is an English medium school.
 The school was founded in the year 1964 and it is affiliated with the State board.
 The school is a Co-educational school and it has classes from 6 to 12.
 The School does not have a pre-primary section.

 St. John's English School & Junior College also shortly known as St. John's Besant Nagar is a CBSE affiliated higher secondary school in Besant Nagar, Chennai.
 The school was established in 1981.
 It caters to the age group 2 years to 18 years - from classes Pre-KG to XII, with a total strength of 2,500 students.